 But more interesting is the second reason that SWOLF can’t tell us much about the efficiency.
 Even though SWOLF is derived by adding two parameters together…namely Strokes per length (SPL) and the time in seconds for the length, we still need to know both the SPL and the TIME independently to make any sense of the SWOLF number.

-Let’s create a possible matrix of SPL and Time parameters, to keep it simple let’s just use HIGH and LOW for SPL and time and see what may happen to SWOLF and what it means.
-If it seems confusing at first, keep reading…please…you have to trust me…
+Let’s create a two by two box of SPL and Time, to keep it simple let’s just use HIGH and LOW for SPL and time and see what may happen to SWOLF and what it means.
+If it seems confusing at first, take the time to read through each scenario and you’ll create new ways to think about the metrics as well.

 Here are four hypothetical scenarios which I describe in a bit more detail after each one.